damus-io/noteguard/README.md

 - `notes_per_minute`: the number of notes per minute which are allowed to be written per ip.

-- `whitelist`: a list of IP4 or IP6 addresses that are allowed to bypass the ratelimit.
+- `whitelist` *optional*: a list of IP4 or IP6 addresses that are allowed to bypass the ratelimit.

 ### Whitelist

 The whitelist filter only allows notes to pass if it matches a particular pubkey or source ip:

-- `pubkeys`: a list of hex public keys to let through
+- `pubkeys` *optional*: a list of hex public keys to let through

-- `ips`: a list of ip addresses to let through
+- `ips` *optional*: a list of ip addresses to let through

 Either criteria can match